uglow/active-win-log/README.md

 ## Motivation

-I use this tool to give me a better sense of how I am spending my time when working from home.
+I use this tool to give me a better sense of how I am spending my time when working out of the office.
 The tool checks to see what the active window is (using [active-win](https://www.npmjs.com/package/active-win)) _every 5 seconds_.

 ## License